ungkarnj/ungkarnj.github.io/index.md

 # Bibiography

-Dr Ungkarn was appointed as a resercher at National Electronics and Computer Technolofy Center (Thailand).
+Dr Ungkarn was appointed as a researcher at National Electronics and Computer Technolofy Center (Thailand).
 Dr Ungkarn took a BEng in Computer Engineering at Thammasart University, Thailand.
 Then, He continued to undertake MEng at Chulalongkorn University, Thailand.
 In 2021, Dr Ungkarn grauated PhD in Biomedical Engineering from James Watt School of Engineering, University of Glasgow, UK.
 His PhD developed an sceintific instrument to reveal microrheological behaviours of biological fluids under supervision of Professor Jon Copper and Dr Julien Reboud by collaboration with Dr Manlio Tassieri.

 # Research Interests